By Jeanette McDermott

 Bear farming began in China in the early 1980s when entrepreneurs adopted a procedure developed in North Korea to extract bile through surgically implanted catheters.
 It was claimed that this method would satisfy the local demand for bile and reduce the number of bears killed in the wild for their gall bladders and other body parts.
 Tragically, the situation grew out of control and by the early 1990s, there were over 400 bear farms in operation, containing more that 10,000 bears.
 Plans were in place to increase the number of bears on farms to 40,000 by 2000.

 With increased public awareness, the market for bear bile began to plunge and farmers saw a major impact on their profits.
 The supply of bear bile on the market rapidly overtook demand.
 In order to use the surplus, many farmers began making other products from the bile, such as throat lozenges, shampoo, wine, and tea.
+Today, there are officially 7,000 bears on 68 farms throughout China.
+As many smaller farms have consolidated, Animals Asia fears the number of bears could still be as high as 10,000.

 Animals Asia has been negotiating with the Vietnamese Government since 1999 on the issues arising from non-enforcement of the law.
 In 2005, after years of lobbying by a number of international and local NGOs, the authorities promised to act to phase out bear bile farming.
 In 2006, Animals Asia signed an agreement with the Vietnam Forest Protection Department to build its sanctuary in Tam Dao National Park near Hanoi and to rescue 200 bears from farms.